nogatan/SQLEntertainment/README.md

 # SQLEntertainment

 An interactive command line interface program for learning SQL without installing a SQL Server.
 This program creates a database on script directory and launch an interactive shell for testing and learning SQL requests.
-Documentation of SQL language used (SQL is a little different betweenn database management system) is available on [SQLite Documentaion](https://www.sqlite.org/docs.html).
+Documentation of SQL language used (SQL is a little different between database management system) is available on [SQLite Documentaion](https://www.sqlite.org/docs.html).

 Actually the code is ugly and doesn't have test.